πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 • Some posts still need heavy editing

 Verdict: If you publish long-form blog content weekly and want to flood LinkedIn and X with native posts from it, Lately works.
-If you're on a budget, PostEverywhere's blog-to-social is 80% as good at half the price.
+With the 2026 Starter price cut to $14/mo annual, it's also finally a viable option for individuals.
+If you're on the edge, PostEverywhere's blog-to-social is 80% as good with built-in scheduling.

 Pros: